-- Open the iPhone by swinging the display up from the left side, like the back cover of a book. - ⚠ Don't try to fully separate the display yet, as several fragile ribbon cables still connect it to the iPhone's logic board. - ⚠ As pictured, make sure the frame comes off with display and doesn't get stuck in the device. - Lean the display against something to keep it propped up while you're working on the phone. - During reassembly, lay the display in position, align the clips along the top edge, and carefully press the top edge into place before snapping the rest of the display down.
+- Open the iPhone by swinging the display up from the left side, like the back cover of a book. - ⚠ Don't try to fully separate the display yet, as several fragile ribbon cables still connect it to the iPhone's logic board. - Lean the display against something to keep it propped up while you're working on the phone. - During reassembly, lay the display in position, align the clips along the top edge, and carefully press the top edge into place before snapping the rest of the display down.
 If it doesn't click easily into place, check the condition of the clips around the perimeter of the display and make sure they aren't bent.

-Step 16 - Display Assembly
+Step 15 - Display Assembly

-- Remove five Y000 screws securing the logic board connector bracket, of the following lengths:
+- Remove four Y000 screws securing the logic board cover bracket, of the following lengths:

-- Three 1.1 mm screws
+- Two 1.1 mm screws

-- One 3.1 mm screw
+- One 1.5 mm screw

 - One 3.7 mm screw

 - i Throughout this repair, keep track of each screw and make sure it goes back exactly where it came from to avoid damaging your iPhone.